-The survey is run every 3 years, and this is the 14th time the survey has been conducted since its establishment in 1985.
+This is the 14th time the National Drug Strategy Household Survey (NDSHS) has been conducted since its establishment in 1985.

 The survey results are confidential, and strictly protected by law.
 Section 29 of the Australian Institute of Health and Welfare Act 1987 prohibits the release of any information about individuals collected in the survey.